By: Dr. Eeks

 There are a gazillion home remedies to prevent bloating, but the one I’ll focus on today is dill weed, or Anethum Graveolens.
 Dill is full of essential oils that calm the stomach by working as an antispasmodic, which relieves cramping and stomach pain.
 The oils innate to dill also help release gas, thereby reducing bloating.
 Dill also acts as a natural diuretic, which is another way it reduces bloating.
 One laboratory study showed it to significantly improve the integrity of our gastrointestinal system’s mucosal lining, which could help prevent GI ulcers.

 To maximize the benefits of dill, I like to cook with it and drink it as dill water.
 Dill water is commonly referred to as gripe water, and it’s been used for years and years as a homeopathic treatment for colicky babies with GI distress.
 To make dill water, all you have to do is boil 1 TBSP of dill seeds in approximately 200 ml of water, let it cool, and sip it throughout the day or 30 minutes before you eat.
 An alternative to making your own dill water is to simply chew on dill seeds, but I’ve found that the warm dill water works better.
 Another thing you can do is drink pickle juice, which is essentially cold dill water.
 I eat a lot of pickles.
 Whenever I’m through with the pickles, I save some of the “dill water” in a separate container.
 When do I drink it?
-When I’m premenstrual, as it helps counteract PMS bloating.
+When I’m premenstrual, as it helps counteract PMS bloating. ( Lord knows I look 15 pounds heavier around that time.)
 Also, a randomized controlled trial showed that dill significantly reduces pain associated with the premenstrual period, possibly due to its effect on bloating.
+If you REALLY struggle with bloating when you have PMS, also increase your calcium intake.
+That is likely to help.

 If dill water isn’t your home remedy of choice, there are plenty of other things you can try to alleviate gas and prevent bloating, including: